 While we identify dark matter-dominated systems at \hz, we observe a significant scatter in relations, such as $f_{_{\rm DM}}-M_{\rm star}$, $f_{_{\rm DM}}-z$, $f_{_{\rm DM} }-V_{\rm Rout}$, and $\Sigma_{\rm bar}-f_{_{\rm DM}}$, see Figure~\ref{fig:FdmRout}, \ref{fig:Fdm-z}, \& \ref{fig:Fdm-SD-Vc}, respectively.
 A similar scatter is also reported in \citet{GS21b}.
 The scatters in these relations suggest that these galaxies might still be undergoing the process of building or acclimating their distribution of baryons and \dm.
-In other words, they are at different stages of \textit{`galaxy assembly'}.\footnote{Galaxy assembly refers to the process by which galaxies form and evolve over time, involving the accretion of gas and dark matter, enhanc star formation, and the merging of smaller galaxies into larger structures.} The scatter in the dark matter fraction itself may stem from various other factors, including differences in formation history of galaxies, the irregular distribution of baryons that can affect the distribution of dark matter, and the environment in which these galaxies reside \citep{Dutton2016,Behroozi2019}.
+In other words, they are at different stages of `galaxy assembly'.\footnote{Galaxy assembly refers to the process by which galaxies form and evolve over time, involving the accretion of gas and dark matter, enhance star formation, and the merging of smaller galaxies into larger structures.} The scatter in the dark matter fraction itself may stem from various other factors, including differences in formation history of galaxies, the irregular distribution of baryons that can affect the distribution of dark matter, and the environment in which these galaxies reside \citep{Dutton2016,Behroozi2019}.
 Moreover, it could also be due to the diversity in the \dm\ halo properties, which are closely coupled to the properties of the baryonic matter.
-However, note that \textit{if any systematic uncertainties in estimating baryonic masses have been neglected, this would naturally increase the scatter, never decrease it.} \\ \\ {\bf Dark Matter Halo Assembly:} According to the current cosmological model, Lambda Cold Dark Matter ($\Lambda$CDM), dark matter plays a fundamental role in the assembly of cosmic structures in the Universe.
-This assembly process follows a hierarchical pattern, wherein smaller structures form first and subsequently merge to form larger ones, and gradually increase in mass and size \citep{Peebles1993}.
-This hierarchical merging process is primarily driven by gravity and influenced by the distribution of matter in the Universe, encompassing both dark and baryonic matter.
-Since dark matter is invisible and cannot be directly observed, studying the distribution and properties of baryons, such as surface density and motion governed by the total gravitational potential, provides a way to gain insights into the distribution of dark matter and its assembly history.
+However, we note that if any systematic uncertainties in estimating baryonic masses have been neglected, this would naturally increase the scatter, never decrease it.